kirbyj/vPhon/README.md

                         (anh_ta = anhᴬ¹_taᴬ¹)
 ```

 vPhon's default behavior is to produce narrow (surface) Northern dialect forms, including glottal onsets, with tones in [Gedney-style superscript](#tones).
 The `--chao` flag will output superscript Chao tone numbers.
+The `-8` flag will encode tones "Chinese-style", i.e. as digits from 1 to 8.

+The default is to output tones, aspiration, and labialization as superscripts.
 If you would like to supress the superscripts (also for labialization), use the `--nosuper` flag:

 ```
 [user@terminal]$ python vPhon.py --chao --nosuper < text/wordlist-top.txt